Argentine Army: "Annihilation decrees"

 Meanwhile, the Guevarist People's Revolutionary Army (ERP), led by Roberto Santucho and inspired by Che Guevara's foco theory, began a rural insurgency in the province of Tucumán, in the mountainous northwest of Argentina.
 It started the campaign with no more than 100 men and women of the Marxist ERP guerrilla force and ended with about 300 in the mountains (including reinforcements in the form of the elite Montoneros 65-strong "Compañía de Monte" (Jungle Company) and the ERP's "Decididos de Córdoba" Urban Company), which the Argentine Army managed to defeat, but at a cost.

 On 5 January 1975, an Army DHC-6 transport plane was downed near the Monteros mountains, apparently shot down by the guerrillas.
 All thirteen on board were killed.
-The military believe a heavy machine gun had downed the aircraft.
+The military believe a heavy machine gun or sabotage had brought down the aircraft.